-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022

 13. Golconda Summit Project

 - Project covers the western flank of the Edna Mountains immediately west of the Iron Point Project within an area historically explored for gold and copper in the 1950s through 1980s. - Historical surface rock sample anomalies have been substantiated by Nevada King's own sampling program, and two separate prospective target areas are slated to be tested later in 2022 with an RC scout drilling program.
 The drilling has been permitted by the BLM and bonding is currently in place. - Potential gold targets include Twin Creeks and Turquoise Ridge with a combined gold endowment of 52 Moz Au (NBMG Nevada Mineral Explorer Website, Jan.
 2022), and Marigold and Lone Tree with a reported gold endowment of 12 Moz (NBMG Nevada Mineral Explorer Website, Jan.
 2022).